 “AS A 21ST-CENTURY BUILDING FOR KNOWLEDGE WORKERS, IT HAS A VERY BROAD APPEAL AND WILL BECOME A MODEL FOR OTHER CITIES.”

-The flexible office space in The Shard offers an environment that collaborates with occupiers, encouraging companies to develop towards the future with a workforce that has all the tools to work better – and this is complemented by the unique floor plates of each level, which range from 14,770 sq ft to 31,492 sq ft.
+The flexible office space in The Shard offers an environment that collaborates with occupiers, encouraging companies to develop towards the future with a workforce that has all the tools to work better – and this is complemented by the unique floor plates of each level.

 These floor plates provide staff with natural light and individual views of the city through floor-to-ceiling glazing, shaded when necessary by blinds that respond automatically to light levels.
 And companies' departments can have their own octagonal personalised “paddocks” with a layout speciﬁc to their needs, as well as individual views of the city.
 The areas between these paddocks allow for yet more breakout spaces – with sofas, watercoolers, meeting tables – and effectively act as the links between teams.